marxin/texi2rst-generated/sphinx/gccint/describing-relative-costs-of-operations.rst

   value to the result of that function.
 The arguments to that function are the same as to this target hook.

-.. index:: BRANCH_COST
+.. macro:: BRANCH_COST (speed_p, predictable_p)

-MacroBRANCH_COST(:samp:`{speed_p}`,:samp:`{predictable_p}`)A C expression for the cost of a branch instruction.
+  A C expression for the cost of a branch instruction.
 A value of 1 is the default; other values are interpreted relative to that.
 Parameter :samp:`{speed_p}` is true when the branch in question should be optimized for speed.
 When it is false, ``BRANCH_COST`` should return a value optimal for code size rather than performance.  :samp:`{predictable_p}` is true for well-predicted branches.
 On many architectures the ``BRANCH_COST`` can be reduced then.

 Here are additional macros which do not specify precise relative costs, but only that certain actions are more expensive than GCC would ordinarily expect.

-.. index:: SLOW_BYTE_ACCESS
+.. macro:: SLOW_BYTE_ACCESS

-MacroSLOW_BYTE_ACCESSDefine this macro as a C expression which is nonzero if accessing less than a word of memory (i.e. a ``char`` or a ``short`` ) is no faster than accessing a word of memory, i.e., if such access require more than one instruction or if there is no difference in cost between byte and (aligned) word loads.
+  Define this macro as a C expression which is nonzero if accessing less than a word of memory (i.e. a ``char`` or a ``short`` ) is no faster than accessing a word of memory, i.e., if such access require more than one instruction or if there is no difference in cost between byte and (aligned) word loads.

   When this macro is not defined, the compiler will access a field by finding the smallest containing object; when it is defined, a fullword load will be used if alignment permits.
 Unless bytes accesses are faster than word accesses, using word accesses is preferable since it may eliminate subsequent memory access if subsequent accesses occur to other fields in the same word of the structure, but to different bytes.

-.. function:: bool TARGET_SLOW_UNALIGNED_ACCESS(machine_mode mode,unsigned intalign)
+.. function:: bool TARGET_SLOW_UNALIGNED_ACCESS (machine_mode mode, unsigned int align)

   This hook returns true if memory accesses described by the :samp:`{mode}` and :samp:`{alignment}` parameters have a cost many times greater